Mediatek-Cloud/mcs-resources/content/en/api_references/README.md

 ## Parameters

-The parameters that are part of URL are used to identify a specific resource.
+The parameters in the request URL are used to identify a specific resource.

 ```
 https://api.mediatek.com/v2/devices/{deviceId}/retrieveDataPoints
 ```

-In the example above, the **device ID** is specified in the URL.
+In the example above, the **device ID** is used in the request to indicate which device we would like to retrieve data from.

-Also, the perementers can be in the message body of a POST request.
+Also, the parameters can be in the message body of a POST request.
 The request body must be formatted as either JSON or CSV.
-For each POST request, please specify the **content-type** in the header.
+Please add the **content-type** in the request header to indicate the format of your request body and how MCS server parses your request.

 * `content-type: application/json` stands for JSON format.
 * `content-type: text/csv` stands for CSV format.

+The **timestamp** used in the request or attached in the response is in Unix epoch format and counted in milliseconds, for human readable time conversion, please refer to http://www.epochconverter.com/

 ## Client Errors